Robustness assessment of large audio language models in multiple-choice evaluation: Methodology

 CR assesses internal robustness by examining the agreement among multiple responses.
 CR is applicable when ground-truth answers or distractors remain unchanged.

 \textbf{Correctness rate (CoR)} is defined as:

 where $\text{correctness}(r, g)$ is given by the benchmark.
 It returns a value of 1 if the answer is correct, and 0 otherwise.
 Some benchmarks use a correctness function based on a regular expression, whereas others require an exact match of content.
-CoR gauges external validity by assessing whether each response aligns with the ground-truth, irrespective of the specific permutation under evaluation.
-This metric is relevant for any perturbation applied in our methodology.
+CoR counts a question as correct only if it is answered correctly under all perturbations, making it stricter than mean accuracy.
+This metric applies to all perturbations in our methodology.